 The current program works with the Government of Albania and the private sector on transformational reforms to strengthen democratic institutions and sustain economic growth.
 Specifically, USAID helps Albania to:

 Angola's low level of human development is at odds with its potential for economic prosperity, considering the country's wealth of natural resources.
 Much of this paradox is explained by the social disruption and physical destruction caused by 27 years of civil war.
-As sub-Saharan Africa's second largest oil producer and with its tremendous agricultural potential, Angola could become a powerhouse for regional trade and investment.
-In Angola USAID focuses on strengthening good governance, increasing economic opportunity and improving the delivery of social services.
+As sub-Saharan Africa's second largest oil producer and with its tremendous agricultural potential, the country could become a powerhouse for regional trade and investment.
+USAID focuses on strengthening good governance, increasing economic opportunity, and improving the delivery of social services.

 Since 1992, USAID has provided a broad range of development programs in Armenia, shifting from an initial humanitarian emphasis to assistance for economic, political and social transition.

 USAID has an impressive record of achievement in Armenia in areas as diverse as humanitarian relief, legal reform, small business promotion, and energy and water regulation.
 Presently, the program is working to:

 Despite significant economic growth in Asia, major impediments to sustainable development remain.
 Income inequality is increasing in the region, threatening to undermine the basis of sustainable economic growth.
 Asia also faces some of the world’s most urgent environmental challenges.

 Political, economic, and health reforms mutually reinforce the strategic goals of the U.S. and Azerbaijan Governments.